charity-base/charity-base-docs/README.md

-# CharityBase Docs
+# CharityBase v4 Docs

-Source code for the [CharityBase API Documentation](https://charity-base.github.io/charity-base-docs/)

-To use the API you'll need to generate a key from the [API Portal](https://charitybase.uk/api-portal)

-The API itself is also open source: [charity-base-api](https://github.com/charity-base/charity-base-api)
+Docs site for the deprecated CharityBase v4 REST API.

+**The v4 API will stop working in Q3 2019.**  Please migrate to the GraphQL API, documented at [charitybase.uk/api-portal](https://charitybase.uk/api-portal).

 Docs Development
 ------------------------------